Powered by RedCircle

 Put simply, we are living in a culture where the preferred mode of media consumption is visual.
 This is not new — by the 1980s, widespread access to broadcast television had already contributed to the usurping of the written word as America’s medium of choice.
 While some facets of the internet have preserved the value of written word (you are reading this, after all), it has also entrenched the visual medium as the far-and-away most popular way to receive information.
 The wild successes of the streaming juggernauts have only made this more obvious.

 People, on the whole, prefer moving images, they have for decades, and they are now incredibly used to it on demand.
 54% of consumers actually want to see more video content from businesses and brands that they engage with.
-By 2022, online videos will make up more than 82% of all consumer internet traffic — 15 times higher than it was in 2017.
+As of 2022, an average person is estimated to spend 100 minutes per day watching online videos.
 The bottom line is people prefer video, and tech platforms are taking note.

 It is the most effective medium